 Theorem \ref{thm.main1} is a consequence of the following result.

-\begin{thm} Let $R$ be the non-commutative algebra $\CC[x,y]$ with relations (\ref{relations}).
-There is an automorphism $\s$ of $\BB_3$ having order six, and a line bundle $\cL$ on $\BB_3$ such that $R$ is isomorphic to the twisted homogeneous coordinate ring
+\begin{thm} Let $R$ be the non-commutative algebra $\CC[x,y]$ defined by the relations (\ref{relations}).
+Let $\cL=\cO(-E)$ be the invertible $\cO_{\BB_3}$-module corresponding to a $(-1)$-curve $E$ and $\s$ an order 6 automorphism of $\BB_3$ that cyclically permutes the six $(-1)$-curves on $\BB_3$.
+Then $R$ is isomorphic to the twisted homogeneous coordinate ring

 where

 \end{thm}